Patterns and Rules

 object literal with

-keys corresponding to the matching named wildcards.
-If no named wildcards are
+keys corresponding to the matching named wildcards is returned.

 .

-If the same named wildcard is used multiple times, all its values must match.
+If a named wildcard is referenced multiple times in a pattern, all its values must match.

 Wildcards can be used to capture the head of functions: